Providing a written contract or rental agreement is an important part of organising a successful tenancy.

 Providing a tenancy agreement to your renters may not be a legal requirement, but if you intend to take a deposit – which the vast majority of landlords do – then it’s in your best interest to enter into a written tenancy agreement.

-What's more, without a written tenancy agreement you won't be able to claim possession of the property using the section 21 accelerated process once the notice has expired.
-One of the key criteria for being able to issue section 21 accelerated proceedings is having a tenancy agreement in place.
+Without a written tenancy agreement, you won't be able to claim possession of the property using the section 21 accelerated process once the notice has expired.
+One of the key criteria for issuing section 21 accelerated proceedings is having a tenancy agreement in place.

 This is just one of the legal reasons why a signed tenancy agreement is so crucial for landlords.
-There are also a number of more practical reasons.
+There are also several more practical reasons.

-It also gives you the opportunity to set some clear boundaries from the off – can the tenants keep pets, are they allowed to sublet the property?
+It also allows you to set clear boundaries from the off – such as can the tenants keep pets and are they allowed to sublet the property?

 What should a tenancy agreement include?